Betalen bij Tilburg University

 Arrears due to exceptional circumstances

-If there are any special circumstances that prevent you from meeting your payment obligations, please send an e-mail to the Dean of Students.
+If there are any special circumstances that prevent you from meeting your payment obligations, please send an email to the Dean of Students.
 Keep in mind that you must be able to prove these circumstances in writing.

 Consequences of arrears

 If you do not pay the overdue installment on time, your registration will be terminated.
-You will no longer be allowed to take classes or sit examinations and you will lose access to your webmail, Canvas, and other facilities, as well as your entitlement to student grants and loans and your student travel pass.
+You will no longer be allowed to take classes or exams and you will lose access to your webmail, Canvas, and other facilities, as well as your entitlement to student grants and loans and your student travel pass.